Iran’s president resisters to run in May elections

-TEHRAN, Iran (AP) — Iran’s President Hassan Rouhani has registered to run in the upcoming presidential elections in May.
+TEHRAN, Iran (AP) — Iran’s President Hassan Rouhani registered Friday to run in the upcoming presidential elections in May.

-Associated Press journalists watched as Rouhani, 68, registered Friday — the fourth day of the registration period which ends on Saturday evening.
+Associated Press journalists watched as Rouhani, 68, registered on the fourth day of the allocated period which ends on Saturday evening.
+In 2013, he had registered on the first day.

 The upcoming vote will be seen, among other things, as a referendum on the 2015 nuclear agreement with world powers, under which Iran agreed to curb its uranium enrichment in exchange for the lifting of international sanctions.